ViGeng/inout/README.md

 ## Roadmap

-- **iCloud Sync:** Integrate iCloud synchronization for seamless data access across devices.
+- [ ] **iCloud Sync:** Integrate iCloud synchronization for seamless data access across devices.
 (Unfortunately, I cannot afford the Apple Developer Program at the moment, so this feature is not implemented yet.)
-- **Recurring Transactions:** Add support for recurring transactions to automate regular entries, such as monthly bills or subscriptions.
+- [ ] **Recurring Transactions:** Add support for recurring transactions to automate regular entries, such as monthly bills or subscriptions.
+- [x] **Subscription Management**: Add a sibling of `Transactions`.
+  - [ ] producing transactions
-- **Export/Import:** Implement features to export and import transaction data.
+- [x] **Export/Import:** Implement features to export and import transaction data.
 The import/export file should be in csv format and ignore all photos (currently).
-[Implemented]
-- **Improve App Icon:** Enhance the app icon for better visual appeal.
+- [ ] **Improve App Icon:** Enhance the app icon for better visual appeal.
-- **AI Integration:** Import transactions from photos/files(pdf for example) using AI to recognize text and amounts.
+- [ ] **AI Integration:** Import transactions from photos/files(pdf for example) using AI to recognize text and amounts.

 ## License